M64GitHub/zigreSID/README.md

 This project provides SID soundchip emulation for Zig, enabling you to generate, process, and play SID audio with ease.
 It is built upon the powerful reSID C++ library, delivering authentic SID sound emulation combined with the simplicity and safety of Zig.

-Full support for the `.sid` file format allows you to load and execute real C64 SID music files seamlesslt!
+Full support for the `.sid` file format allows you to load and execute real C64 SID music files seamlessly!
 A Zig-native, cycle-accurate MOS 6510 CPU emulator ensures playback precision, faithfully replicating C64 hardware behavior.

 With precise PAL & NTSC timing support, register state tracking, and real-time playback integration, it provides a complete environment for accurate SID music playback, debugging, and analysis.